CONSTITUTION OF EFNA asbl

 - the expulsion of members and the election of new members;

 - the election and expulsion of the members of the Board.All other matters shall be the responsibility of the Board.

 - The General Assembly shall meet at least once a year.
 All members shall be informed of the place, date and hour of the meeting (“convocation”).
-The Board shall convoke the meeting by ordinary letter or e-mail, addressed to each member, at least sixty days before the meeting, signed by the Secretary General or failing, a member of the Board.
+The Board shall convoke the meeting by ordinary letter or e-mail, addressed to each member, at least sixty days before the meeting, signed by the Secretary General or, failing, a member of the Board.
 The convocation shall include all materials required by law, including the agenda, proposed resolutions and essential background/working documents.

-- The association may meet in Extraordinary General Assembly if decided by the Board or at the request of not less than one quarter of VM.
-Any Extraordinary General Assembly shall be convoked with at least 20 days notice before the meeting.
+- The Association may meet in Extraordinary General Assembly if decided by the Board or at the request of not less than one quarter of VM.
+Any Extraordinary General Assembly shall be convoked with at least 20 days’ notice before the meeting.